meg768/twitter-display/README.md

 Updating the Kernel
 -------------------

+If you want use wifi, you probably will have to update the kernel.
-To update the kernel, type this on the Beaglebone:
+To do so, type this on the Beaglebone:

 	$ cd /opt/scripts/tools && sudo ./update_kernel.sh && sudo reboot

 Expanding the Root Partition
 ----------------------------

-Here is a good tutorial on how to expand the **rootfs** partition on the SD card,
+Here is a easy tutorial on how to expand the **rootfs** partition on the SD card,
 http://elinux.org/Beagleboard:Expanding_File_System_Partition_On_A_microSD